tttffff/install-rails-on-wsl/README.md

   - [Integrate with Visual Studio Code](#integrate-with-visual-studio-code)

 ## Decisions made
-If you are not interested, and just want to get going, please skip this section.
+If you just want to get going, please skip this section.

-There are other tutorials for installing Rails on Windows, including some for WSL.
-I did not like some of the decisions made in those tutorials.
-Personally, I am normally on Mac or Linux, but after helping juniors set up their Windows machines after other guides failed them, I decided to write this.
+There are other tutorials for installing Rails on Windows.
+A lot of them are good, but they all made at least one decision that I didn't think was for the best.
+I've assisted many juniors setting up Rails on Windows after they were failed by some tutorial.
+Still, please feel free to raise an issue or PR if you think something is wrong or could be improved.

 * Running Rails from WSL is the best option for me.
 Running it directly from Windows is possible, but Rails development is geared towards Mac/Linux so it feels better to do it this way, and it is easier to set up as well.
+* Connect with Github because that's almost always needed.
+It would be similar to connect with Gitlab or Bitbucket, but I'm not going to cover that here.
 * Creating a new key for Github in WSL.
 It is apparently possible to use the same key as Windows with [Git credential manager](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-git#git-credential-manager-setup).
 I haven't tried it, but I'm guessing it's more hassle than it's worth.
 * Using Rbenv over RVM or ASDF.
 Just because I've always used it and it's worked well for me.
 I'm sure the others are great too.
 * Integrating with VS Code.
 Because that's what we are all using, right?
 If you are using VIM or something else, cool, but I'm not going to cover it here.